 New Clarence Town Bridge

-Dungog Shire Council was pleased to announce that it had successfully lobbied the state and federal governments to commit to building a new bridge for the Clarence Town community.
-The new bridge will be built adjacent to the heritage-listed Brig O'Johnston Bridge on Limeburners Creek Road, and will be a much welcome edition to the Clarence Town and wider Dungog community, who frequent this important thoroughfare to access other areas of the shire, and beyond.
+Dungog Shire Council has successfully lobbied the state and federal governments to commit to building a new bridge for the Clarence Town community.
+The new bridge will be built adjacent to the heritage-listed Brig O'Johnston Bridge on Limeburners Creek Road and will be a much welcome addition to the Clarence Town and wider Dungog community, who frequent this important thoroughfare to access other areas of the shire, and beyond.

 The new structure will allow the return of heavy and wider vehicle access to Clarence Town after several years of detours required due to width and load capacity restrictions placed on the heritage listed Brig O’Johnston Bridge.